Lausbert/monee-app/_pages/privacypolicy.md

 - Uniquely identifying a user and restoring data to a device in the event of a logout, device change or a new installation

 #### Legal basis:
 Processing takes place in accordance with Art.
 6 Para.
-1 lit. f GDPR based on our legitimate interest in improving the functionality of our app.
+1 lit. f GDPR based on our legitimate interest in providing the functionality of our app.

 #### Receiver: